-To help you identify the more promising podcasts available, we will consider some of the many excellent podcasts to which one can subscribe, covering countless topics.
-But we will need to limit our survey to just a few categories.
+To help you identify the more promising podcasts available, I will consider some of the many excellent podcasts to which one can subscribe, covering countless topics.
+But I will need to limit our survey to just a few categories.

 The Web page for that podcast provides the same type of information that the podcast subscriber will find on most similar websites: a summary of the podcast's contents, a URL ("link") for subscribing to the podcast, the time of the next update, and the duration of the program.
 The appropriate URL to use depends upon the podcasting tool that the reader would like to use.
 In this example, NPR lists the links for iTunes and My Yahoo, as well as a generic URL for other podcasting tools.

 If your interests in technology tend to be "out of this world", then you will want to explore the five podcasts offered by NASA.
 They are listed on the NASA podcast portal, NASAcast, and feature audio and video segments covering recent launches, human-robot interaction projects, space communications, astronomical findings, and much more.

 One of their podcasts, "NASA Brain Bytes: Munchies for Your Mind", unlike the typical podcast, is captioned, making it far more accessible to people who are deaf or have other hearing impairments.
 That particular podcast is likely intended for children, as it answers such burning questions as "How do you go to the bathroom in space?" and "How do you scratch your nose in a spacesuit?"